zeux/zeux.github.io/_posts/2020-08-02-eight-years-at-roblox.md

 In the beginning of the year we basically had rock-solid Vulkan code, but production deployments required working around lots of driver issues and there wasn't enough time for that, so that work had to happen in 2018.
 In the first couple of months we ironed out all of the issues and finally activated Vulkan on a large subset of production devices.

 More fixes were required throughout the rest of the year.
-Vulkan proved extremely challenging to fully release - I'm happy that we did do this now, with 60% of our user base using that and enjoying the resulting performance benefits, and it providing a path to us not relying on OpenGL as much; but it was a struggle, and honestly to a large extent it's stubborness and sunken cost fallacy that got us over the milestone.
+Vulkan proved extremely challenging to fully release - I'm happy that we did do this now, with 60% of our user base using that and enjoying the resulting performance benefits, and it providing a path to us not relying on OpenGL as much; but it was a struggle, and honestly to a large extent it's stubbornness and sunken cost fallacy that got us over the milestone.

 I've written enough about Vulkan elsewhere, between multiple talks at different conferences and a few blog posts here so I'll just leave it at that.
 I take equal amounts of pride and solace in me, among other early adopters, paving the way for others to have an easier time.